×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Dusseldorf is to use online rental platforms such as ImmobilienScout24 or WG-Gesucht.
 These websites allow you to search for apartments, houses, and rooms for rent in Dusseldorf.
 You can also use the classifieds section of local newspapers or websites such as Craigslist to find rental listings.
 Additionally, you can contact local real estate agents who specialize in rental properties in Dusseldorf.
-Finally, you can also ask friends and family who live in the area if they know of any available rental properties," explained one expat living in Dusseldorf, Germany.
+Finally, you can also ask friends and family who live in the area if they know of any available rental properties," wrote a member in Dusseldorf.

 What is a typical expat home or apartment like in Dusseldorf?